coozila/agi-gpt-plugins/src/alpha_plugins/bluesky/README.md

-# alpha Bluesky Plugin
+# agi-gpt Bluesky Plugin

-A plugin that adds Bluesky API integration into alpha
+A plugin that adds Bluesky API integration into agi-gpt

 ## Features (more coming soon!)